Ting app roundup: the best apps for road trips

 Whether you’re team Spotify, Google Play Music or Apple Music, you need to know how to take your streaming service offline while you’re on the road.

-– Select an album or song > Tap the the Download toggle to the On position
+– Select an album or song > Tap the Download toggle to the On position.

 Don’t have a music streaming app?
 Check out our post where we weigh the pros and cons of the big three streaming apps.